CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/MagicSkills.md

 # Magic Skills

-Magic skills represent the ability to manipulate and control different magic concepts or elements.
+Magic Skills represent the ability to manipulate and control different magic concepts or elements.

 The CL of any Magic Skill check is proportionate to the amount of Magic Resource required as fuel to attempt the roll, unless otherwise stated.